 7. Blueprint Cultural & Creative Park

 This feels like an open-air museum for me with the art installations, larger-than-life murals and old house structures that were beautifully restored with blueprint architectural style.
 It’s hard to miss this park as it sits at the centre of Tainan, along with many hotels and business establishments.
+This creative park is definitely one of the most Instagrammable places in Taiwan!

 How to get there: From THSR Tainan Station, take the free shuttle to Tainan city proper and alight at Tayih Landis bus stop.
 From there, you should find the Blueprint Cultural & Creative Park within the same block.